ropensci/tidync/cran-comments.md

-## tidync 0.2.1
+## tidync 0.2.2

-Hello, another bug fix, my apologies but this is pretty critical.
-Also a Solaris check fix.
+Hello, patch fix to avoid over-zealous tests that now cause problems with the new RNetCDF version.

-Thank you very much.
+Thank you.

 ## Test environments
-* local Ubuntu 18.04 install, R 3.6.0
+* local Ubuntu 18.04 install, R 3.6.1
-* R-hub (devel)
-* win-builder (release)
+* win-builder (release and devel)

 ## R CMD check results